zenml-io/zenml/docs/book/mlops_stacks/model_deployers/overview.md

         # delete the service
         model_deployer.delete_service(services[0].uuid, timeout=100, force=False)
     ```
+### How to Interact with model deployer after deployment?

 When a Model Deployer is part of the active ZenML Stack, it is also possible to
 interact with it from the CLI to list, start, stop or delete the model servers